survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 import "!!url-loader!./bar.png";
 ```

 The problem with this approach is that it couples your source with webpack.
-But it's an excellent form to know still.
+Nonetheless, it's still an excellent form to know.
 Since configuration entries go through the same mechanism, the same forms work there as well:

 ```javascript
 {